 Rattlesnakes do not nurse their young.
-This is a myth caused by some false pictures and wrong ideas about how rattlesnakes care for their kids.
-These snakes are special because they don’t lay eggs – they keep their babies in their body before birth.
-When the babies come out, they already have teeth, ready to eat lizards and small mammals.
+This myth is caused by false pictures and wrong ideas about how rattlesnakes care for their kids.
+These snakes are special because they don’t lay eggs – they keep their babies in their bodies before birth.
+When the babies come out, they already have teeth and are ready to eat lizards and small mammals.
 The fathers don’t help at all once the babies are born.
 They only worry about finding a mate and guarding their home area.
-Now, let’s get talking about why people believe this myth and learn more about baby rattlesnakes.
+Now, let’s talk about why people believe this myth and learn more about baby rattlesnakes.

 Rattlesnakes do not nurse their young as they lack mammary glands and lactation capabilities.
 Instead, they are ovoviviparous, giving birth to live young after carrying them inside their body for about three months.
 The newborn rattlesnakes are born with teeth and primarily feed on lizards, transitioning to small mammals as they grow.